Deebo Samuel Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Matchup vs. Minnesota

-- Against the Vikings, Samuel racked up 42 receiving yards in single career matchup, 27.5 fewer than his over/under for Sunday's game.
+- Against the Vikings, Samuel totaled 42 receiving yards in only career matchup, 27.5 fewer than his over/under for Sunday's game.

-- Samuel did not have a touchdown catch in that matchup against the Vikings.
+- Samuel did not have a touchdown catch in that game against the Vikings.

-- The Vikings have the NFL's 26th-ranked pass defense this season, giving up 273.0 yards per game through the air.
+- This week Samuel will face the NFL's 26th-ranked pass defense (273.0 yards allowed per game).

-- With 17 passing TDs allowed this season, the Vikings defense is ranked 15th in the NFL.
+- The Vikings' defense is 15th in the league, giving up 1.7 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Jaguars, Samuel was targeted two times and recorded one catch for 15 yards (15 yards per reception).
+- In last week's outing against the Jaguars, Samuel was targeted two times, totaling 15 yards on one reception (averaging 15 yards per grab).

-- Over his last three outings, Samuel has caught 11 passes on 16 targets for 175 yards and one touchdown, averaging 58.3 yards per game.
+- Samuel has also contributed with 11 grabs for 175 yards and one touchdown over his last three outings.
+He was targeted 16 times and averaged 58.3 receiving yards per game.

 Samuel's San Francisco Teammates